dennis-carrozzo/portfolio-devchallenges.io/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge to build a website given a Figma design file.
-I personally decided to deviate a bit from the original design and adapt it to my needs considering that I'll actually use the website as my portfolio.
+I personally decided to deviate a bit from the original design and adapt it to my needs.
 This Project is built with the NextJs framework and hosted on vercel platform.@MUI/material is used for styling and Twilio Sendgrid to handle contact form follow up.
-The contact form input is sent to the backend route /api/contact for further validation (<b>because you always validate in the backend!</b>) and it sends the email to admin and a confirmation to the user.
+The contact form input is sent to the backend route /api/contact for further validation and it sends the email to admin and a confirmation to the user.
 All the content is managed through StoryblokCMS, allowing for greater flexibility with the design and website content, given the most important @MUI/material components are ported so they can be used directly in storyblok dashboard